giampaolo/psutil/docs/glossary.rst

       making access fast.
 The OS reclaims page cache automatically under memory pressure, so a large cache is healthy.
 Shown as the :field:`cached` field of :func:`virtual_memory` on Linux/BSD.

+   page fault

+      An event that occurs when a process accesses a virtual memory page that is not currently mapped in physical RAM.
+A :field:`minor` fault occurs when a page is already in physical RAM (e.g., in the :term:`page cache` or other :term:`shared memory`), but it's not yet mapped into the process's virtual address space, so no disk I/O is required (fast).
+A :field:`major` fault requires reading the page from disk, and is significantly more expensive.
+Many major faults may indicate memory pressure or excessive swapping.
+See :meth:`Process.page_faults`.

    peak_rss